akimd/bison/README-hacking.md

 again, since some early failures may stop latter tests from being run.
 Yet at some point, you'll have to fix remaining issues by hand...

+## Running Java parsers
+Use the `javaexec.sh` script.
+For instance to run the parser of test case
+504:

+    $ sh ./_build/javaexec.sh -cp ./_build/tests/testsuite.dir/504 Calc

 ## make maintainer-check-valgrind
 This target uses valgrind both to check bison, and the generated parsers.